loomio/angular_record_store/readme.md

 To maybe do:
   - automatically add index columns when specifying relationships

-To build:
+To find out how to use this for real, you should read the files in /test

-npm run test
+To run the tests: npm test